LuxuSam/PhysicalButton/README.md

 # Physical Button

-The PhysicalButton Plugin lets you add physical buttons to your Raspberry Pi.
+The PhysicalButton Plugin (hence the name) lets you add physical buttons to your Raspberry Pi.
 The buttons are then able to send GCODE or actions to your printer.

 ## Setup